microsoftgraph/dataconnect-solutions/solutions/ona/PBItemplate/README.md

 Template.
 1. Download and install Microsoft Power BI Desktop if you don’t have it installed already on your machine.
     - Link to download Download Microsoft Power BI Desktop from Official Microsoft Download Center. [here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
-2. Download the pre-created PowerBI security report that can generate insights from data that is produced using Synapse pipeline in azure storage locations.
-Link to download PowerBI template. [here](http://aka.ms/ona-m365-pbi)
+2. Download the pre-created PowerBI report from this folder.

 ![](Images/4.0.png)